webcored/bootstrap-x/docs/src/components/bx-dropdown.md

 ### onClosing

-Event will be triggered when the bx-dropdown is closing.
+Event will be triggered when the bx-dropdown is about to close.

 ```
 <bx-dropdown dismissible onClosing=() => doSomething() />